AlexIvanchyk/django_restful_translator/README.md

 - **REST API support**: Provided serializers (`TranslatableDBSerializer`, `TranslatableDBDictSerializer`, `TranslatableGettextSerializer`, `TranslatableGettextDictSerializer`) ensure translated fields are properly serialized in API responses.

-- **Translation synchronization**: Commands `generate_locales` and `update_database_translations` export translations to `.po` files and import them back into the database, keeping translations synchronized across different environments.
+- **Translation synchronization**: Commands `drt_makemessages` and `drt_update_database` export translations to `.po` files and import them back into the database, keeping translations synchronized across different environments.

-- **Automatic Translation**: The library supports automatic translation of model fields through popular translation providers like Google Translate and AWS Translate.
+- **Automatic Translation**: The library supports automatic translation of model fields through popular translation providers like Google Translate, AWS Translate and Deepl.
 The feature is configurable and can be run via an admin command.

 ## Advantages